scoover/csv2transactions/README.md

 Once the spreadsheet tab reloads (be patient), you will see a new option in the menu bar "Simple CSV".
 You have installed the script.

 ### Accept Permissions
-When you first run the script by clicking `Simple CSV/Import transactions`, you will be asked to accept the following Google account permissions:
+When you first run the script by clicking `Simple Import/Import transactions`, you will be asked to accept the following Google account permissions:
 - View and manage spreadsheets that this application has been installed in
 - Display and run third-party web content in prompts and sidebars inside Google applications

 ## Usage

-There are three steps to importing a CSV file using the `Simple CSV` workflow:
+There are three steps to importing a CSV file using the `Simple Import` workflow:
 1. Import your CSV file into the spreadsheet.
 2. Add your column mapping to the sheet header.
-3. Run the Simple CSV script.
+3. Run the Simple Import script.

 ### Import Your CSV File into the Spreadsheet
 1. Open your Tiller-Money-compatible spreadsheet.